DevExpress-Examples/winforms-pdf-viewer-remove-items-from-popup-menu/Readme.md

 The [WinForms PDF Viewer](https://www.devexpress.com/products/net/controls/winforms/pdf-viewer/) has several types of popup menus the user can invoke for bookmark options, bookmark tree, page content, a thumbnail, and thumbnail options.

-This example shows how to hide the popup menu for the bookmark tree and remove specific items from the page content popup menu.
+This example shows how to add a new item, hide the popup menu for the bookmark tree, and remove specific items from the page content popup menu.

 ## Implementation Details